Last updated on February 14th, 2023

 Once you’re ready, just gently run the lemon over the length of your zester.
 You want to rotate it frequently because once you start hitting the white part of the skin, you want to stop.

-The white part of the lemon is pretty bitter and not something you want to save or use in recipes.
+The white part of the lemon is pretty bitter and the bitter flavor is not something you want to save or use in recipes.

 One standard size lemon should give you about 1 tablespoon of lemon zest.
 Which will actually go a long way since you only need a small amount to really notice it in recipes.